Space architecture: Lunar

 Lunar architecture exists both in theory and in practice.
-Today the archeological artifacts of temporary human outposts lay untouched on the surface of the Moon.
-Five Apollo Lunar Module descent stages stand upright in various locations across the equatorial region of the Near Side, hinting at the extraterrestrial endeavors of mankind.
-The leading hypothesis on the origin of the Moon did not gain its current status until after lunar rock samples were analysed.
-The Moon is the furthest any humans have ever ventured from their home, and space architecture is what kept them alive and allowed them to function as humans.
+The Apollo Lunar Module descent stages are the only example of a system that has been used for such an endeavor.
+The leading hypothesis on the origin of the Moon did not gain its current status until after lunar rock samples were analyzed.
+The Moon still remains the furthest any human has ever ventured from their home.